PetarNastevski/mca-receipt-scanner/README.md

 # MCA - Receipt Scanner
-This repo holds the code that i wrote for the pre-interview for internship at MCA.
+This repo holds the code that i wrote for the pre-interview task for internship at MCA.
 Requirements are in **Interview.pdf**.